 - Once completed, restart your computer to reinstall the Uninstalled Network Adaptor.

-Once completed, see if the VPN Error 789 still occurs.
-If the problem still exists, move on to Solution-2 below.
+Once completed, see if VPN Error 789 still occurs.
+If the problem still exists, move on to Solution 2 below.

 When there is a misconfiguration of certificates or the pre-shared key from the client or server, VPN error 789 might occur.
-To ensure this does not happen, confirm proper configuration and also that the right certificate is being utilized in both the client and server sides.
-If a pre-shared key is being used, ensure that the correct key is utilized on both sides as well.
+To ensure this does not happen, confirm proper configuration and that the right certificate is utilized on both the client and server sides.
+If a pre-shared key is used, ensure the correct one is utilized on both sides.

 Solution-3: UDPE Encapsulation Registry Key

-This is the solution needed when the server and client are situated behind NAT. in this case, you must build construct the AssumeUDPEncapsulationContextOnSendRule Registry Key.
+This solution is needed when the server and client are situated behind NAT. in this case, you must build and construct the AssumeUDPEncapsulationContextOnSendRule Registry Key.

 Getting Started with AssumeUDPEncapsulationContextOnSendRule Registry Key

 - Press Windows Key + R. This will open Run Dialog Box.
 Type Regedit and press ENTER.
 This will open the Registry Editor.